celoyd/potato/docs/concepts.md

 #### The widdershins path: en vogue pansharpening

 The widdershins path takes pansharpening to have the function signature $P_0^\ast \times M_1^\ast \to \widehat{M_0}^\ast$.
-This is an operation from screen-referred images to a screen-referred image.
+This is an operation from display-referred images to a display-referred image.
 It assumes that some kind of visualization or normalization was done before it runs.

 This is the approach taken by much current pansharpening research, based on what I see on preprint servers.
-The screen-referencing done in this mode is sometimes explicitly conversion to a visible space, for example by clipping and gamma, but it may also be normalization, e.g., subtracting an input’s mean and dividing by its variance (z-scoring).
+The display-referencing done in this mode is sometimes explicitly conversion to a visible space, for example by clipping and gamma, but it may also be normalization, e.g., subtracting an input’s mean and dividing by its variance (z-scoring).
 Normalization is done because neural networks are known to train well with standard normal–distributed inputs.
-(In these cases, the data is output-referred, not screen-referred, but for our purposes here, it’s the same; what matters is that it’s no longer input/scene-referred.)
+(In these cases, the data is output-referred, not display-referred, but for our purposes here, it’s the same; what matters is that it’s no longer input/scene-referred.)

 In the domain of images that can be scraped from the surface web, and therefore make up the training data of most large image models, and therefore (one fears) in the whole universe of natural images for some researchers, normalization is clearly good.
 It’s also common sense to remove all but the RGB multispectral bands.
 This converts satellite image data to the familiar domain that standard image models address.